How to send bitcoin from your Material Bitcoin

 Note: Remember that the digits before the colon (p2wpkh:) should not be copied, as they are not needed in the Exodus application.

-Next, you will need to select the amount of bitcoin you wish to send.
+Proceed to select the amount of bitcoin you wish to send.
 If you want to send all your funds click on “All”.

-Finally, you will need to enter the address to which you want to send the funds.
+Finally, type the address where you want to send the funds.

-Send bitcoin from Android
+Send bitcoin using Android

 Step 1: Download Electrum